1,000 signatures reached

 Plans to increase the superannuation guarantee to 12% by 2019 were abolished by the Liberal Government in 2014.

-This super freeze has meant that a woman on the median wage has already lost over $4,000 in super since 2014.
+The freeze on super has meant that a woman on the median wage has already lost over $4,000 in super since 2014.

-And a 30-year old woman could lose another $93,000 by the time she hits retirement.
+A 30-year old woman could lose another $93,000 by the time she hits retirement, and a family will be over $240,000 worse off by retirement.

-Every day we ignore this problem, the impact will get worse.
+Every day we ignore this problem, the impact gets worse.
 Urgent action needs to be taken to get super working for women.

 We call on our parliamentarians to: